Marching Illini: Oskee Wow-Wow

 Oskee Wow-Wow was written in 1910 by two students, Harold V. Hill (music) and Howard R. Green (words), and was copyrighted in 1911.
 It was intended as an entry for a skit contest.
 Oskee Wow-Wow is an invented phrase similar to other college cheers and yells of that period.
 The song is used as the Illinois fight song since Illinois Loyalty is not well-suited for rousing a crowd during a game.
 The university is somewhat unusual in this regard, as it is uncommon for a school to have a separate fight song and school song.

 Hail to the Orange

 The Illinois Alma Mater, Hail to the Orange, also written in 1910 by Hill and Green is performed as part of Three in One at the end of each halftime performance.
 It is sung a cappella in 4-part harmony by the Marching Illini before the band is dismissed at the end of the post-game concert following each home game.
-This song is also used as the Sigma Alpha Epsilon fraternity song "Hail to the Purple."

-On 19 June 2014 the University Summer Band conducted by Linda Moorhouse played a tribute to traditional Illinois marches and songs and to the Marching Illini as part of the Twilight Concert series.
-Guest conductors were MI directors Gary Smith, Thomas Caneva and Barry L. Houser along with former band faculty family members Robert Hindsley, William Kisinger and Mark Duker.
-Former band member Dave Shaul was the announcer.